Ubiquinone vs. Ubiquinol: Which Type of CoQ10 is Better?

 Both forms of CoQ10—ubiquinol and ubiquinone—are considered safe, with few side effects.

-Which form of CoQ10 is more bioavailable?
+Which Form of CoQ10 is More Bioavailable?

 The bioavailability of a supplement is the proportion which reaches systemic circulation and can be used by the body.
 Both ubiquinone and ubiquinol have high bioavailability.

-One study found that there was no significant difference in the absorption of various CoQ10 formulations and that CoQ10 appeared in the blood as ubiquinol, even if it was consumed as ubiquinone.
+One study found no significant difference in the absorption of various CoQ10 formulations and that CoQ10 appeared in the blood as ubiquinol, even if it was consumed as ubiquinone.
 Another study of seven different supplement formulations found large differences in the bioavailability of formulations, with the best absorbable formulations being soft-gel capsules containing either ubiquinone or ubiquinol.

-CoQ10 for fertility
+CoQ10 for Fertility

 Female fertility typically declines after the age of 35.
 This decline is primarily due to an age-related decrease in egg quality that typically occurs in many women.
 In the aging process, CoQ10 concentration in parts of the body (including female eggs) declines.
 Therefore, some fertility doctors recommend CoQ10 supplementation for women over 35 to make up for the natural decline that may contribute to decreased egg quality.